Alberta Gaming and Liquor Commission (AGLC)

 Alcool New Brunswick Liquor (ANBL)

-As well, nearly $45.9 million is remitted to the Federal Government in the form of both HST on sales, and excise tax and custom duty levies on purchases.
-In total, more than $207.9 million is generated and returned to the various levels of Government.
+As well, over 46 million is remitted to the Federal Government in the form of both HST on sales, and excise tax and custom duty levies on purchases.
+In total, more than $210 million is generated and returned to the various levels of Government.

-The central office and warehouse complex is located in Fredericton.
-ANBL services the public and licensees through a network of 48 corporate retail outlets and 70 private agency store outlets.
+The Retail Operations Centre and warehouse complex are located in Fredericton.
+ANBL services the public and licensees through a network of 44 corporate retail outlets and -84 private agency store outlets.

 We have introduced brew pubs, micro-breweries, and an agriculture-based cottage wine sector, who all work with ANBL for the distribution of their product.